galanonym/.vim/readme.md

 Movement

-    w - move cursor forward one word
+    w - forward one word
-    W - jump to the next meaningful code word (jump through paranteses) 3w - forward three words
+    3w - forward three words
     b - backword one word
-    e - to the end of the next word ge - to the end of previous word
+    e - end of the next word
+    ge - end of previous word

+    W - forward one WORD (sequence of characters)
+    B - backword one WORD (sequence of characters)

     0 - go to the beginning of the line
     $ - go to the end of the line